Resource Use and Environmental Futures

 Funder: Leverhulme Trust, Major Research Fellowship (2024-27)

-People: Dr Charles W.A.
-Prior
+People: Professor Charles Prior

 What Would Nixon Do?
 The Republican Roots of American Environmentalism